Negative-Feedback/KeepReminder/README.md

 Selenium library
 Beautiful Soup

-Edits will have to be made on line 45 to get the right note
+Edits will have to be made on line 45 of Reminder_Funcs to get the right note